A Special Newborn Photography Session

 At this point in the session Scarlett seemed as if she was going to wake and so we wrapped her again in order to capture a shot with her mummy (she quickly drifted back off to sleep again)

-And whilst wrapped I managed to shoot this picture:
+And whilst she was wrapped I managed to shoot this picture below: